homelabos/homelabos/docs/software/monica.md

 Once that is done, login to your server and stop the services with `systemctl stop homelabos`

-Spin up a monica specific app by CDing into the HomelabOS Docker folder `cd /var/homelabos/docker` and then running `docker-compose run monicahq shell`
+Spin up a monica specific app by CDing into the HomelabOS Docker folder `cd {{ volumes_root }}/docker` and then running `docker-compose run monicahq shell`

 Once you are inside the Docker container, run `php artisan setup:production` then after that's done `exit` the container.
 Now you should spin down the DB container left running with `docker stop docker_monicahq_db_1`.